Can Mamba Learn How to Learn? A Comparative Study on In-Context Learning Tasks: Discussion

 \section{Discussion}

-In this work, we have provided a comprehensive investigation of in-context learning with state-space models (SSMs) and contrasted them with the transformer architecture.
+In this work, we have provided a comprehensive investigation of in-context learning with state-space models (SSMs) and contrasted them with the Transformer architecture.
 Our study has revealed that SSMs, especially Mamba, are capable in-context learners.
-On the other hand, our evaluations revealed that neither SSMs nor transformers are great at all tasks, specifically, SSMs struggle with decision tree learning and retrieval tasks whereas transformers struggle with sparse parity.
+On the other hand, our evaluations revealed that neither SSMs nor Transformers are great at all tasks: SSMs struggle with decision tree and retrieval tasks whereas Transformers struggle with sparse parity.
 This has led us to the hybrid architecture \variant which achieves a best-of-both-worlds performance on our ICL suite.

-Future research directions include exploring (1) how performance on our ICL suite correlates with general language modeling capabilities, such as perplexity on standard NLP benchmarks, (2) the potential for developing more effective architectures by integrating elements from transformers, SSMs, and gating mechanisms, (3) identifying architectural features that contribute to effective in-context learning, and (4) assessing the impact of MambaFormer and other innovative architectures on language modeling performance.
+Future research directions include exploring (1) how the performance on our ICL suite correlates with general language modeling capabilities, such as perplexity on standard NLP benchmarks, (2) developing more effective architectures by integrating elements from transformers, SSMs, and gating mechanisms, (3) identifying architectural features that contribute to effective in-context learning, and (4) assessing the impact of \variant and other innovative architectures on language modeling performance.